Image optimization is one of the most underutilized aspects of SEO. However, this doesn’t have to be the case.

 Decoding all of the different image formats might seem intimidating at first sight.

-The size of your page is mostly determined by the type of images you wish to display on Google.
+The size of your page is determined mainly by the type of images you wish to display on Google.

 So, before you begin uploading photos to your site, be sure to choose the correct file format.